 If you already have some drawing skills, I’d say in 3 to 6 months, you’ll be able to adapt to the field of illustration you’re getting into.

-How do I get clients in illustrator?
+How do I get clients as an illustrator?

 Networking is the best way for freelancers to get opportunities.
 Joining some publishing events if you want to become a book illustrator, go to portfolio review if you’re a fresh graduate, or make connections with businesses online.